dinoslow/mrl/README.md

 # Memory-Augmented Reinforcement Learning In 3D Space
-**(This project was the champion of the 2023 National Tsing Hua University Computer Science Department's Project Contest!)**
+**(Champion of the 2023 National Tsing Hua University Computer Science Department's Project Contest among 94 works!)**

 In this project, we propose a new episodic memory framework to enhance the ability of the reinforcement learning model to acquire spatial information in a partially observed 3D environment, thereby improving the model's capability to execute tasks within such an environment.